The Early Years Foundation Stage (EYFS)

 English is the predominant teaching language, although Kiswahili is widely used in conversation as well as in some learning activities.
 The multi-cultural population of Kivukoni enables all the children to become familiar with languages, religions and ways of life other than their own from a young age.
 We nurture this concept as it is a great opportunity for the children of today to deal with the changes and challenges of tomorrow’s world.

-Children are accepted into Playgroup from the age of 2, dependant on their willingness to attend and ability to communicate their basic needs.
+Children are accepted into Playgroup from the age of 2 (as of Sept 1st), dependent on their willingness to attend and ability to communicate their basic needs.
 In playgroup they learn the many new skills required for young ones to be away from home, and to work and play as part of a group!
 They enjoy outdoor learning, and many creative and lively language and music activities, nurturing their desire to communicate, sing and to get writing and drawing.
 They leave school after a healthy lunch at 1pm daily.

 FS2 (generally aged 4/5) finds the children keen and willing to start putting sounds and letters together after their playful foundation in FS1.
 This is a wonderfully exciting stage, and generally the children, having been well prepared and set to go, thoroughly enjoy their journey into the world of words, letters and books.